 The finish is inspired by pubs of the 50s and 60s with close ceilings for a necessity because they had to be wiped clean easily.
 Today it’s a wonderful way to bounce light and color around the room.
 The effect is quite magical.

-Grey, white and navy blue are classic kitchen colors and all still on trend for 2021, but there is definite shift towards more colorful kitchen cabinetry.
+Grey, white and navy blue are classic kitchen colors and all still on trend for 2022, but there is a definite shift towards more colorful kitchen cabinetry.
 Green and pink, once would have been considered bold choices but this year they are up there with the most popular shades.

 Bathroom colors are embracing warm earth tones like terracotta, ochre and peach hues.
 Rich blues and greens are also big in bathrooms right now, and if opting for these, try a contrasting grout such as dusky pink for maximum impact.